 The NC TBI Level of Level of Care form integrates information from the FL-2 (SNF) level of care are well as including information appropriate for Specialty Hospital Level of Care.
-While the TBI waiver level of care tool is similar to the FL-2 level of care tool for nursing facilities, the TBI Waiver level of care tool is designed to more specifically to obtain information related to the unique needs of the TBI population as many survivor's of TBI have cognitive and behavioral support needs that are not captured in the traditional medical model.
+While the TBI waiver level of care tool is similar to the FL-2 level of care tool for nursing facilities, the TBI Waiver level of care tool is designed to more specifically to obtain information related to the unique needs of the TBI population.